NWc0de/KeccakUtils/README.md

 The following library provides a range of cryptographic functions (KMACXOF256, SHAKE256, cSHAKE256) as well as several cli utilities built on top of them (hash computation, symmetric encryption).
 This Keccak implementation is NIST compliant (ref.
 [FIPS 202](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.202.pdf)), see the unit tests ```KeccakTest.java``` for more details.

 ## Keccak
 The core Keccak functions are implemented in Keccak.java (along with the associated sponge modality).
-SHAKE256, cSHAKE256, and KMACXOF256 are all made available through this class.
+SHA3, SHAKE256, cSHAKE256, and KMACXOF256 are made available through this class.
 The associated set of unit tests, TestKeccak.java, demonstrates compliance with the NIST standard, [NIST SP 800-185](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-185.pdf).

 #### KHash
 The Khash cli utility enables access to SHA3 (224, 256, 384, 512), cSHAKE256 (and consequently SHAKE256), and KMACXOF256 directly from the command line.